Cetopsidae: Description

 The family Cetopsidae includes species of small- to medium-sized catfishes which share an anal fin with a long base, the lack of nasal barbels, and, usually, a lack of dorsal and pectoral fin spines.
 In Cetopsinae, the swim bladder is highly reduced and is enclosed in a bony capsule.
 Cetopsines lack an adipose fin, while it may be present (though small) in Helogeneinae.
 Many species are characterized by small eyes obscured by a thick, overlying integument that make them appear blind.
 The dorsal and pectoral fins usually lack spines, except in Cetopsidium (both present) and Denticetopsis (only pectoral spines present).
 In most species of Cetopsis and Cetopsidium, mature males have a convex margin to their anal fin and elongated distal filaments of the dorsal and pectoral fin spines.

 The maximum length of this family is about 26 cm SL in Cetopsinae.
 Cetopsidium species are generally smaller in body size than Cetopsis.
 The maximum length in Helogenes species is 7 cm.

 Ecology

 Most cetopsids feed on insects.
-C. candiru and C. coecutiens are well known to have extremely voracious appetites.
-These fish will attack carrion, other living fish while in gillnets, and even people.
-Some people erroneously believe these fish are parasitic like parasitic catfishes.
+C. candiru and C. coecutiens are well known to have extremely voracious appetites; these species will attack carrion, other living fish trapped in gillnets, and even people.
+Some people erroneously believe these fish are parasitic like parasitic catfishes, as they are also referred to as "candiru".